 Holding an original ‘Gruffalo’ illustration is another amazing memory from Sarah’s time at Cambridge, as well as sitting next to Axel Scheffler – the book’s German illustrator as he described his process.

-What I learned at university transformed a hobby into a passion and set me on this wonderful path that I’m on today…
+“ What I learned at university transformed a hobby into a passion and set me on th”is wonderful path that I’m on today…

 Since getting her Masters in 2013, Sarah has published six children’s books – one of which has won two awards.
 ‘The Sleeping Garden’ is the true story of the lost gardens of Heligan – how a beautiful Cornish garden fell into neglect and silence following the outbreak of the Great War and how, in 1990, it was rediscovered and eventually brought back to vibrant and abundant life.